Find Affordable College Courses

 Potsdam, NY

 SUNY Potsdam did quite well in this year’s ranking of the best places for natural resources conservation students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the remote town of Potsdam, SUNY Potsdam is a public school with a small student population.
+Located in the remote town of Potsdam, SUNY Potsdam is a public college with a small student population.

 #9